jgravelle/AutoGroq/README.md

 Clone the AutoGroq repository or download the source code files.
 Open a terminal or command prompt and navigate to the AutoGroq project directory.
-Create a virtual environment (optional but recommended):
-Copy codepython -m venv autogroq_venv
+Create a virtual environment (optional but recommended): python -m venv autogroq_venv

 ## Activate the virtual environment:

 For Windows:
-Copy codeautogroq_venv\Scripts\activate
+autogroq_venv\Scripts\activate

 For macOS and Linux:
-Copy codesource autogroq_venv/bin/activate
+source autogroq_venv/bin/activate

 ## Install the required dependencies:
-Copy codepip install -r requirements.txt
+pip install -r requirements.txt

 Set up the necessary environment variables: